AcademySoftwareFoundation/OpenColorIO/docs/configurations/aces_cg.rst

 * Type: The type of the config, e.g., CG or Studio
 * Colorspaces: The version for the color spaces and other config features
-* ACES: The aces-dev version being used
+* ACES: The aces-dev version being used (currently supports ACES 1.3 and 2.0)
 * Profile: Minimum required OCIO version

 In addition, the latest version of the CG config may be accessed simply using: